-Reuvers leads No. 7 Wisconsin past Eastern Illinois 77-67
+Reuvers leads No. 7 Wisconsin past Eastern Illinois, 77-67

-Eastern Illinois put itself in a hole by shooting poorly in the first half (24% from the field), failing to take care of the ball (six turnovers) and playing porous defense as the Badgers shot 52 percent in the opening period.
+Eastern Illinois put itself in a huge hole by shooting poorly in the first half (24% from the field), failing to take care of the ball (six turnovers) and playing porous defense as Wisconsin shot 52% in the opening period.

-But after falling behind 43-20 at halftime, a 16-4 run early in the second half pulled the Panthers to 56-42.
-Wallace later closed the gap to 12 points midway through the second half.
+After falling behind 43-20 at halftime, a 16-4 run early in the second half pulled the Panthers to 56-42.
+Josiah Wallace later closed the gap to 12 midway through the second half.

-But Tyler Wahl scored on a drive and a dunk on back-to-back possessions, Carlson drained a 3-pointer and the threat was snuffed out.
+But Wisconsin’s Tyler Wahl scored on a drive and a dunk on back-to-back possessions, Ben Carlson drained a 3 and the threat was snuffed out.
 Eastern Illinois only trimmed the margin to 10 in the final minute with Wisconsin’s starters on the bench.

+Reuvers said it was unacceptable that the Panthers scored 47 points in the second half.

+“They were getting too many offensive rebounds,” Reuvers said after Eastern Illinois turned 13 offensive rebounds into 16 points.
+“Other than that, it’s just great to get out there and play finally.”

 BIG MEN ON THE FLOOR

-One of the big questions for the Badgers heading into the season was how coach Greg Gard would use the 6-foot-11 Reuvers and 6-10 Micah Potter.
+One of the big questions for the Badgers heading into the season was how coach Greg Gard would use Reuvers and 6-10 Micah Potter.
 The pair only started three games together last season after Potter became eligible in December following his transfer from Ohio State.
 Still, Potter was second on the team in scoring at 10 points per game behind Reuvers at 13 ppg.
 The pair started both halves as Gard mixed and matched lineups.

 Potter finished with nine points and eight rebounds.
 He also limped off the floor gingerly early in the second half, got treatment and returned.

+Gard said he was mixing lineups to help his players get a feel for each other.
+“The biggest thing is just trying to get comfortable now that we’re in this environment and playing games and these are the guys that are going to be on the floor,” he said.

 BIG PICTURE